 My life before BGU:

 I was born and grew up in Haifa, where I graduated from Leo Baeck high school.
 I completed my undergraduate degree in mathematics and computer science at Tel Aviv University, where I also got a master’s in theoretical linguistics at the Adi Lautman Interdisciplinary Program for Outstanding Students.
-I then spent fifteen years working in the hi-tech industry (on Ginger’s spell checker, and later doing research on language processing and data retrieval at the Yahoo labs).
+I then spent five years working in the hi-tech industry (on Ginger’s spell checker, and later doing research on language processing and data retrieval at the Yahoo labs).
 I obtained my doctorate in computer science at Georgia Tech.

 "The solution to a problem is almost always, and almost completely, dependent upon the way we define the problem.
 And a follow-up insight from applied computer scientists: the key to solving the problem lies with the experts in that field, and one should work with them closely"